x97mdr/pickles/README.md

 - Word
 - Excel

-If there are other formats you would like to see then why don't you post on the [newsgroup we have for pickles development][1]
+If there are other formats you would like to see feel free to create a [GitHub Issue](./issues).

 Supported Test Runner Integrations
 ----------------------------------